Lawsuits for Injuries from Garage Door Accidents

 - Injuries from getting stuck under a closing garage door.

-A personal injury lawsuit due to a garage door accident could provide compensation and damages for a victim to get medical treatment, pain and suffering, loss of income, and lost earning potential.
+A personal injury lawsuit due to a garage door accident could provide compensation and damages for a victim to cover medical treatment, pain and suffering, loss of income, and lost earning potential.

-If a garage door accident resulted someone being killed, then the victim's family might be able to file a wrongful death lawsuit.
+If a garage door accident resulted in someone being killed, the victim's family might be able to file a wrongful death lawsuit.

-These type of claims give members of the family a chance to recover damages for the loss of a loved one.
-These include loss of financial support, loss of consortium, and funeral costs.
+These types of claims give family members a chance to recover damages for the loss of a loved one.
+The damages include loss of financial support, loss of consortium, and funeral costs.

-Whoever is responsible for the garage door accidents can be held liable.
-Victims can pursue a lawsuit for negligence against manufacturer of garage door, contractor who installed garage door, and property owner.
+Whoever is responsible for the garage door accident can be held liable.
+Victims can pursue a lawsuit for negligence against the garage door manufacturer, the contractor who installed the door, as well as the property owner.

-It is important to have a lawyer assisting you with any garage door injury case, as these types of cases can involve multiple areas of civil law.
+It is essential to have a lawyer assisting you with any garage door injury case, as these types of cases can involve multiple areas of civil law.

 What Are Garage Door Injuries?

-Garage door injuries are injuries that occur because of a garage door malfunctioning in some way that led to an accident.
+Garage door injuries occur because of a garage door malfunctioning in some way resulting in an accident.